VidTu/gyro/README.md

 **Q**: Can I use this in my modpack?
 **A**: Sure.
 Credit (e.g. a link to mod's GitHub page) is appreciated, but is not required.
-Monetization and redistributing is allowed as per the [MIT License](https://github.com/VidTu/gyro/blob/main/LICENSE).
+Monetization and redistribution are allowed as per the [MIT License](https://github.com/VidTu/gyro/blob/main/LICENSE).
 Beware: This mod may be considered a hack by some people.

 **Q**: Why is this mod not on the Modrinth or CurseForge?